Raj-Dusane/JavaScript-Experiments/README.md

 ## List Of Experiments

-    1) Calculate area of triangle, area of rectangle and area of circle using JavaScript.
+    1) Calculate area of triangle using semiperimeter, rectangle and circle using JavaScript.

     2) Generate the multiplication table of a given number using JavaScript.